A number of tools and resources, from the academic to the bureaucratic, are available to members and friends of the department, including:

 Teaching with Technology: especially for faculty who wish to explore options for teaching literature, writing, and film with technologies available through the UW and the English Department.

-English Studies Librarian: offers recommended resources for research in English language, British and American literature, and other literatures written in English; also available for individual queries and assistance.
+English Studies Subject Guide, UW Libraries: offers recommended resources for research in English language, British and American literature, and other literatures written in English; also available for individual queries and assistance.
 Faculty and students in English may contact librarian Faye Christenberry to request the purchase of materials pertaining to the English language, English and American literature, and other literatures in English.
 Also, Faye will gladly provide research assistance on an individual basis or instruct a group of students in research methodology.

 Odegaard Research and Writing Center: Open to all members of the UW community -- students, staff, and faculty -- and featuring exceptional writing tutors and convenient hours.
 Sign-up for an appointment on line.